Welcome to the Association of Vapor Intrusion Professionals

 The Association of Vapor Intrusion Professionals to Host the 3rd Vapor Intrusion Conference October 20-23, 2024 at the JW Marriott Resort - Regulators, Attorneys and Consultants Working Together for Best Practices to provide Soil Gas Safe Communities

-Call for Abstracts Register Today - Sponsorship Information - Exhibitor Information
+Register Today - Sponsorship Information - Exhibitor Information

 Located in Orange County, CA, our AAA Four Diamond luxury hotel is designed to uplift the soul and enrich the body, mind and spirit.
 Discover elevated experiences around every corner, from Disneyland® Resort to Anaheim GardenWalk.
 We offer upscale social spaces and resort amenities, such as our JW Garden, yoga and zen room, fitness center and outdoor swimming pool.
 After savoring exemplary recipes at our signature restaurant, ascend to the rooftop bar for scenic views of Anaheim and fireworks on the horizon.